 As provided for in Minnesota law, all employees are required to participate in direct deposit.
-Employees are responsible for notifying the HR DirectorAdministrative Services Director of any change in status, including changes in address, phone number, names of beneficiaries, marital status, etc. When paydays fall on a holiday, deposits will be made the day before the holiday.
+Employees are responsible for notifying the administrative services director of any change in status, including changes in address, phone number, names of beneficiaries, marital status, etc. When paydays fall on a holiday, deposits will be made the day before the holiday.
+Expense reimbursement checks will be paid through direct deposit.